malach-it/boruta_auth/guides/oauth_openid_business_rules.md

 - OpenID4VP direct post: reject replay of a previously processed response.
 - OpenID4VP direct post: reject replay when the valid DID is in the middle of a code chain.
+- VP-token validation: validate revocation against the external EBSI status-list example.

+The full test suite has one additional skipped administration case for creating a client with a universal key; it is outside this protocol-rule inventory.

 When tests and this guide disagree, update the guide together with the behavior and its tests.